Doctor of Physiotherapy

 - CRICOS Code: 071302J

-As a student, you will experience the inner workings of the best clinical schools and world-renowned facilities of the Melbourne medical precinct.
-Throughout your training, you will have access to unrivalled opportunities in private, cardio respiratory and paediatric practice.
+As a student, you will experience the inner workings of the clinical schools and world-renowned facilities of the Melbourne medical precinct.
+Throughout your training, you will have access to unrivalled opportunities across a range of specialist areas such as cardio respiratory, paediatrics, musculo-skeletal and neurological physiotherapy practice.